 NOTE: You cannot search by code; you must search by the department title.

 The $85.00 application fee can be paid either by credit card or electronic check.
 The application can be processed only when the application fee has been received.
-Rice University offers automatic fee waivers for the following applicants:
+Rice University offers automatic fee waivers for the following applicants (the below is not an exhaustive list):

 Most students are accepted to begin graduate study in the fall semester (August).
 On only very rare occasions, we accept students in the spring semester (January) on a case-by-case basis.
 To be considered for admission in the spring semester you must submit your application materials by October 31st.